efthymioschr/BIManalyst_g_35/Assignments/A4/Assignment 4.md

 2) Custom environmental analysis, including material-specific footprint estimates.
 3) Intermediate-level development of Python-based scripts to handle data extraction and calculations.

 While the tool fulfills Level 2 objectives, future refinements (e.g., broader material handling and API integration) could elevate it to Analyst Level 3.
+(I DODNT KNOW IF WE SHOULD KEEP THIS PART!!!!)

 Explicit Summary Section
 Title: CO₂ Footprint Calculation Tool for Structural Concrete